-- (a) The Group entered into performance guarantee agreements with financial institutions for the Group's obligation to pay for the goods purchased and the tax payable on bonded raw materials, commodities, fuel, and semi-finished products shipped outside the bond areas for domestic sales, demonstration, repair or testing.
-As of December 31, 2022 and 2021, the financial institutions had issued performance guarantees amounting to \$3,000 thousand and \$6,000 thousand, respectively. - (b) As of December 31, 2022 and 2021, the refundable notes payable for short-term borrowings amounted to \$3,015,000 thousand and \$2,780,000 thousand, respectively. - (c) The Group entered into non-infringement guarantee agreements with some customers (guarantees) to provide a guarantee regarding the selling of touchpad module products. - (d) As of December 31, 2022 and 2021, the refundable notes payable for lease amounted to \$600 thousand. - (e) As of December 31, 2022, the Group signed long-term borrowing contracts with several financial institution, with credit lines totaling \$8,944,000 thousand. - (f) The Group signed capacity guarantee contracts with a supplier, stipulating the minimum quantity to be purchased by the Group.
-As of December 31, 2022, the Group paid the security deposit of \$27,000 thousand in accordance with the contract, which was recognized under of other current assets and other non-current assets.
+- (a) The Group entered into performance guarantee agreements with financial institutions for the Group's sobligation to pay for the goods purchased and the tax payable on bonded raw materials, commodities, fuel, and semi-finished products shipped outside the bond areas for domestic sales, demonstration, repair or testing.
+As of December 31, 2023 and 2022, the financial institutions had issued performance guarantees amounting to \$3,000 thousand, respectively. - (b) As of December 31, 2023 and 2022, the refundable notes payable for short-term borrowings amounted to \$2,875,000 thousand and \$3,015,000 thousand, respectively. - (c) As of December 31, 2023 and 2022, the refundable notes payable for lease amounted to \$600 thousand.

+(d) The Group signed capacity guarantee contracts with a supplier, stipulating the minimum quantity to be purchased by the Group.
+As of December 31, 2023 and 2022, the Group paid the security deposit of \$27,000 thousand in accordance with the contract, which was recognized under other current assets and other non-current assets.